 These are the questions that we should ask ourselves while making our plans.
 Small changes in our routine can make a big difference in managing stressful situations.
 Make sure you’re going to bed on time and that you’re looking after yourself.

 Avoid coffee and caffeinated drinks as they can increase the levels of stress in your body.
 Alternatively, you can try using organic drinks that will help you boost your energy and soothe your mind.
-You can order kratom online or get yourself peppermint tea, which is a good choice for lifting your mood.
+Learn more about ordering kratom online or get yourself.
+Peppermint tea is also a good choice for lifting your mood.

 Make a List